 Her debut novel, One More Stop (Arcadia, 2010) was a Lambda Literary Awards finalist and a Waterstone's New Voices finalist.
 She is also the author of the novel Afterworld (Arcadia, 2013), and is currently hard at work editing her third novel and writing

-Lois is the co-librettist of the new opera Mila: The Great Sorcerer, working with composer Andrea Clearfield and co-librettist Jeane Claude van Itallie.
-The opera was just showcased as work in progress at the 2019 PROTOTYPE Festival in NYC.
+Lois is the co-librettist of the opera Mila: The Great Sorcerer, with the late Jeane Claude van Itallie and composer Andrea Clearfield.
+The opera was showcased at the 2019 PROTOTYPE Festival in NYC.
+She is currently working on the libretto of a new opera CLARA, with composer Kyle Gann.

 Lois Walden with Margot Harley